AlfredA93/meditate-with-alfred/README.md

 ## Deployment
 ------
+Meditate with Alfred was deployed onto GitHub Pages

 ## Credits
 ------
-### Content
+### **Content**

 - The code for embedding the YouTube video on the Thank You page was taken from the share button on this [video](https://www.youtube.com/watch?v=Wy1KXcRBV2c)

 (insert YouTube iframe screenshot)

-- The icons used are from the site [FontAwesome](https://fontawesome.com/) (insert FontAwesome script Screenshot)
+- The icons used are from the site [FontAwesome](https://fontawesome.com/)

+(insert FontAwesome script Screenshot)

+- Fonts were installed using `@import` code from [Google Fonts](https://fonts.google.com/)

-#### Helpsheets and Learning Resources
+### **Helpsheets and Learning Resources**

 Throughout writing the code, I looked over learning resources and helpful videos to inspire and understand the syntax of the code with greater clarity.
 These are as follows -
 - [Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) concepts from CSS Tricks website
 - YouTube [video](https://www.youtube.com/watch?v=phWxA89Dy94) explaining Flexbox.
 - W3 School website for [CSS Buttons](https://www.w3schools.com/css/css3_buttons.asp)

-### Media
+### **Media**

 All images were sourced from [Unsplash](https://unsplash.com/)

-Below are all the authors and their file names retreat-1 - Ale Romo retreat-2 - Alexandra Smielova retreat-3 - Erik Brolin retreat-4 - Annie Spratt
+Below are all the authors and their file names
+- retreat-1 - Ale Romo
+- retreat-2 - Alexandra Smielova
+- retreat-3 - Erik Brolin
+- retreat-4 - Annie Spratt
-retreat-5 - Jared Rice
+- retreat-5 - Jared Rice
-retreat-6 - Shane Rounce
+- retreat-6 - Shane Rounce
-retreat-7 - 五玄土 ORIENTO
+- retreat-7 - 五玄土 ORIENTO
-retreat-8 - Max Harlynking
+- retreat-8 - Max Harlynking
-retreat-9 - Ralph (Ravi) Kayden
+- retreat-9 - Ralph (Ravi) Kayden
-retreat-10 - Espen Bierud
+- retreat-10 - Espen Bierud
-retreat-11 - Jernej Graj
+- retreat-11 - Jernej Graj
-retreat-12 - Mauro Shared Pictures
+- retreat-12 - Mauro Shared Pictures
-retreat-13 - PRATEEK JAISWAL
+- retreat-13 - PRATEEK JAISWAL
-retreat-15 - Ralph (Ravi) Kayden
+- retreat-15 - Ralph (Ravi) Kayden
-background-3 - Muneeb Syed
+- background-3 - Muneeb Syed
-background-4 - Saira
+- background-4 - Saira
-background-5 - Ian Keefe
+- background-5 - Ian Keefe
-hero-image3 - Daniel Mingook Kim
+- hero-image3 - Daniel Mingook Kim
-hero-image4 - Daniel Mingook Kim
+- hero-image4 - Daniel Mingook Kim

 The images were then converted into webp file type using [freeconvert](https://www.freeconvert.com/webp-converter/)

+The wireframes were made using [wireframe.cc](https://wireframe.cc) and [Adobe Fresco](https://www.adobe.com/products/fresco.html) for iPad, which were drawn by myself.

+Colour Gradients were found on the website [mycolor](https://mycolor.space/)

+Google
 ## Wireframes
 ------